Privacy Notice Requirements for Retargeting and Prospecting Ads

 What is meant by “generally” here?
 Well, because there is not one comprehensive global privacy law, the specific details of what your policy notice must contain will likely vary depending on where visitors to your site reside—for example, whether your site has traffic from visitors in the U.S. or Europe—and the types of services you use.

 This document’s purpose is to help make sure your site discloses the necessary data collection and control information implicated by your use of the NextRoll Pixel in specific jurisdictions.
 In other words, there may be privacy compliance measures you need to take based on the type of business you operate and where your business operates.
 It is important to note that this article only identifies the information required to be in your privacy notice resulting from the use of NextRoll Pixel (see below).
-NextRoll has told us that it may prevent users without appropriate privacy notices from running ad campaigns, which could negatively impact your business.
+NextRoll may prevent users without appropriate privacy notices from running ad campaigns, which could negatively impact your business.

 When using the NextRoll Pixel, you must notify the visitors to your site of the use of retargeting and/or prospecting services by disclosing the following information in your privacy notice: